Planning YYC Hot Chocolate Fest With Kids: A Family Guide

 Is It Kid-Friendly?

-• A treat after the library
+• A reward after visiting the library

 Step-by-Step: How I Would Plan It With Kids